JackDeDobb/Spotflix/Documentation.md

 python3 app.py

 Navigating to the described url (this is usually part of the output and localhost:8080) will prompt a Spotify login.
 Upon login, the user is directed to a simple page that displays a progress bar and once the recommendations are generated, it displays a table of recommendations that lists movie titles, genre, a cover, release date, and rating.

+Note: Testing this requires keys for the AWS API, the Spotify API, and the Genius API.
+Since it's not recommended that we store keys in code repositories, please reach out to any of us for a copy of the credentials file in case you need it to test the code.

+If you would like to get your own keys, the skeleton of the credentials file should be:

+'''
+aws_access_key_id = ""
+aws_secret_access_key = ""

+sp_client_id = ""
+sp_client_secret = ""

+genius_token = ""
+'''

+This file should be called in credentials.py and placed in the main folder of the repostory.

+Submitted by:

+Jackson Dedobbelaere
+Arnav Das
+Surabhi Sonali
+Rachel Li
+Rohan Baskar Prabhakar